Historical Origins of the Ideology of ISIS and other Militant Groups Who Commit Terrorism in the Name of Islam - Part 4:

 After 9/11 western academic authorities that were familiar with the history discussed in the previous article, and Sayyid Qutb’s role and influence in inspiring Al Qaeda and their like, were quick to pen articles and books replete with articulating the notion that Qutb had borrowed the methods of Marx and Lenin in authoring political tracts and exhorting the masses to rebellion against the rulers while he was imprisoned in Egypt; same as we have been asserting here.

-In reference to the heavy influence of European thinkers and writers in Qutb's education and development of literary style:
+In reference to the heavy influence of European thinkers and writers in Qutb's education and development of literary style he writes: